 Revealing mistake: There's grass on the edge of the cliff when the Armadillo finally lands - look just under the Armadillo while the astronaut's pulling himself up the road.
 Considering this is an airless, waterless asteroid, it doesn't really fit...

 Factual error: It's explained in detail how the impact will cause a horrible freak tide, what it will do, and that one half of mankind will die in the nuclear winter.
 That's absolutely irrelevant.
-The asteroid is "twice the size of Texas, " that means half a million square miles.
+The asteroid is "the size of Texas," that means a quarter of a million square miles.
 Such an impact is called ELE (Extinction Level Event).
 A bigger part of the Pacific Ocean would evaporate immediately, so no matter if a wave or not.
 The earth would become "sterilized."
 So no lifeform will live long enough to die in a winter.
 (So it is nonsensical to compare that impact with the event 65 million years ago.
 It's much different).